MicrosoftDocs/sdk-api/sdk-api-src/content/appxpackaging/nf-appxpackaging-iappxencryptionfactory5-createencryptedpackagereader2.md

 ## -description

-Creates a new instance of [IAppxPackageReader](nn-appxpackaging-iappxpackagereader.md) for reading encrypted packages, with an optional parameter for specifying the expected digest for the manifest.
+Creates a new instance of [IAppxPackageReader](nn-appxpackaging-iappxpackagereader.md) for reading encrypted packages, with an optional parameter for specifying the expected digest for the package.

 ## -parameters

 ### -param inputStream

-A stream for reading the encrypted bundle.
+A stream for reading the encrypted package.

 ### -param keyInfo